thesachinmathew/ssss/README.md

 odingo
-**<b>📌 Daily Fact:</b>** August 5th is the day in 1600 that the Gowrie Conspiracy against King James VI of Scotland (later to become King James I of England) takes place.
+**<b>📌 Daily Fact:</b>** August 6th is the day in 1901 that Kiowa land in Oklahoma is opened for white settlement, effectively dissolving the contiguous reservation.